Learn about Disability Benefits

 - Provide confirmation of your application- either electronically or by mail.

 - Contact you by telephone or by mail if we need more information or documentation.

 - Inform you if other family members may be able to receive benefits on your record, or if you may be able to receive benefits on another person’s record, such as your spouse or your parent.

 - Process your application.

 You can also apply:

 - By phone - Call us at 1-800-772-1213 from 7 a.m. to 7 p.m.
 Monday through Friday.
 If you are deaf or hard of hearing, you can call us at TTY 1-800-325-0778.

 - In person - Visit your local Social Security office.
 (Call first to make an appointment.)

-If you do not live in the U.S. or one of its territories you can also contact the nearest U.S. Social Security office, U.S. Embassy or consulate.
+If you do not live in the U.S. or one of its territories you can also contact the Federal Benefits Unit that provides service to your country of residence.